eb3 visa processing time

 What is the Overall EB-3 Processing Time?

-So the real question is: how long will it take to get my EB-3 green card?
+So the real question is: How long will it take to get my EB-3 green card?

-PERM Labor Certification Processing Time: 6 – 9 Months
+1. PERM Labor Certification Processing Time: 6 – 12 Months

 NOTE: If your employer is audited, it could extend the processing time up to a year and a half.

-I-140 Processing Time: Six Months or 15 Days
+2. I-140 Processing Time: 4-6 Months or 15 Days

-The I-140 premium processing fee is $2,500.
+The I-140 premium processing fee is currently $2,805

-I-485 Petition for Status Adjustment: Four to Six Months
+4. I-485 Petition for Status Adjustment: 6.9 Months (USCIS data)

-Enter your specific form into the fields and your field office/service center processing your case, then click ‘Get Processing Time.”
+Enter your specific form into the fields and your field office/service center processing your case, then click “Get Processing Time.”

-Overall, for applicants from countries other than India, China, and the Philippines, you can expect your EB-3 processing time to be about a year and a half to two years.
-For citizens of those three countries, the processing time may be much longer.
-Don’t hesitate to contact your immigration attorney to learn if there is a way to shorten this time.
+Overall, for applicants from countries other than India, China, Mexico, and the Philippines, you can expect your EB-3 processing time to be between 2-11 years.

 Adjustment of Status vs Consular Processing

-Once your priority date is current and your I-140 is approved, you will be able to go through one of two routes to get your green card.
 The first is through adjustment of status.
-This is only available for those that have a nonimmigrant status to adjust in the first place.
-You must be currently in the U.S. under a nonimmigrant or temporary visa such as an H-1B, L-1, or E-2 visa.
-If this is the case, then you will simply need to file an I-485 with the USCIS and wait the approximate six months it takes for the form to be processed.
+This is only available for those who have a nonimmigrant status to adjust in the first place.
+You must be currently in the U.S. under a nonimmigrant or temporary visa, such as an H-1B, L-1, or E-2 visa.
+If this is the case, then you will simply need to file an I-485 with the USCIS and wait for the form to be processed.

-On the other hand, those who are not in the U.S. under a nonimmigrant status must go through consular processing.
-This involves making an appointment with a U.S. consulate or embassy in your home country.
-It may take a few weeks to a few months from scheduling to appointment.
+It may take between 3 to 6 months for processing to be completed, but this time depends on the backlog at the embassy.
 Once you’re at the embassy, a consular officer will interview you to determine if your case is legitimate.
 He or she may ask you basic questions (such as who your employer is) or more specific questions (such as what your plans are in the U.S.) or a combination of both.
-The goal is to ensure that you are who you say you are and that your intent to live permanently in the U.S. under EB-3 status is above board.
+The goal is to ensure that you are who you say you are and that your intent to live permanently in the U.S. under EB-3 status is legitimate.

 Can Premium Processing Help?

 Fortunately, the USCIS offers an optional service to expedite the process of all visa petitions that use the I-129 or I-140 forms.
-By paying an additional fee of $1,440, you can shorten the processing time of your petition to 15 calendar days.
+By paying an additional fee of $2,805, you can shorten the processing time of your petition to 15 calendar days.
 However, this does not expedite any other step in the EB-3 process.

 It is also important to note that, if your priority date will not be current for some time, premium processing may not help, as you cannot adjust your status until your priority date is current, even if your I-140 is approved.
 Also, premium processing will not increase your chances of having your petition approved.
-Speak with your immigration attorney to learn if this feature is right for your case.
+Speak with your immigration attorney to learn if this option is right for your case.

-• Have permanent residency in the U.S.
+• Permanent residency in the U.S.

 • Can change job positions or employers after a few years